As you have sent me into the world, so I have sent them into the world.”

-Events in the United States and across the world have made us more aware of the significance of the world’s religions and their influence on politics, economics, and cultures.
-At home and abroad, the work of building Christian unity and our efforts for peace and human development are increasingly intertwined with theological questions regarding our relationships with those in other religious traditions.
+Christians have always lived as neighbors of people of other faiths.
+Even so, events in the United States and across the world have made us more aware of the significance of the world’s religions and their influence on politics, economics, and cultures.
+At home and abroad, the work of building Christian unity and our efforts for peace, development, and justice are increasingly intertwined with theological questions regarding our relationships with those in other religious traditions.

-The Interreligious Relations and Collaboration work of the Council exercises special responsibility within the life of the Council for programs, resources and communication integral to the building and maintenance of interfaith relationships, and to theological reflection of these relationships.
+The NCC’s Interreligious Relations and Collaboration Convening Table, which is composed of representatives sent by the churches (both member and non-member churches alike), exercises special responsibility within the life of the Council for programs, resources, and communications integral to the building and maintenance of interfaith relationships.
+Currently, we have five national bilateral dialogues with other faith communities, including Buddhist-Christian, Hindu-Christian, Jewish-Christian, Muslim-Christian, and Sikh-Christian dialogues.

 For more information about specific interfaith initiatives and news visit:

 The Rev. Margaret R. Rose, The Episcopal Church

 Dr. Peter E. Makari, Christian Church (Disciples of Christ)

 Dr. Antonios Kireopoulos, Associate General Secretary, Faith and Order and Interfaith Relations, Email